 As part of the FAO annual statistical enquiry of world fishing industries, annual questionnaires to collect numbers of fishers according to the time spent in fishing have been dispatched to countries regularly.
 Interpretation of these requires careful scrutiny with close attention to their shortcomings.

 FAO collects data on fishers by means of the statistical questionnaire FISHSTAT FM.
 In 1995 this questionnaire for reporting employment in fishing was modified so as to bring it in line with the ILO standard.

-For some purposes, the conversion of the employment data as full-time equivalent (FTE) may be useful.
-However, in many situations it is the actual number of people affected that is relevant and fisheries are subject to strong seasonal variation in employment based on the characteristics of the fisheries.
-Where such conversion is desirable guidance may be found in LEI WAGENINGENUR Coordinator, 2006 Calculation of labor including full-time equivalent (FTE) in fisheries Study No FISH/2005/14 and amended by the SGECA 07-01 report.